Whole Hog Cooking Instructions

 Step 7: Set cooking times and temperatures according to chart provided below (time/temperature are set according to hog size).

-Step 8: Insert a meat thermometer into the thickest part of the meat (the front shoulder and the hind ham) and when your meat thermometer reads 180 Fahrenheit.
-Your hog is then cooked to perfection.
+Step 8: Insert a meat thermometer into the thickest part of the meat (the front shoulder or the hind ham) and when your meat thermometer reads 180 Fahrenheit your hog is ready to eat!

-Step 9: If the hog is finished cooking before your scheduled eating time, turn down the tiger torch until the BBQ temperature reads 150-200 Fahrenheit – to reduce the temperature quicker, slightly prop up the lid of the BBQ to let some of the heat escape – the hog will stay warm and perfectly moist until you are ready to start eating!
+Step 9: If the hog is finished cooking before your scheduled meal time, turn down the tiger torch until the BBQ temperature reads 150-200 Fahrenheit – to help reduce the temperature quicker, slightly prop up the lid of the BBQ with a stone or small piece of metal to let some of the heat escape – the hog will stay warm and perfectly moist until you are ready to start eating!

-Step 10: When you are ready to serve the hog, the tray can be removed so you can place it on the table to carve.
+Step 10: When you are ready to serve the hog, the tray the hog sits in is removable, so you can place it on the table and carve it into a tray or right onto people’s plates.

 TROUBLE SHOOTING GUIDE